Learning

 At the beginning of each program the children and teachers design their program together.

-They decide on areas they would like learn more about, skills they would like to develop, the outcomes for major projects, (often linking these with the wider community), excursions to organise and attend, how their achievements will be evaluated and how the program will be structured, for example, with small groups, as a large group or both.
+They decide on areas they would like learn more about, skills they would like to develop, the outcomes for major projects, (often linking these with the wider community), excursions to organize and attend, how their achievements will be evaluated and how the program will be structured, for example, with small groups, as a large group or both.

 Some examples of the program so far have included: